Your cart

 international justice mission.

-Rescue and restore victims: We find the children and families who are victims of violence, forced labor, or sex trafficking.
-We then support local police in rescue operations and help meet the victims’ urgent needs, like safe housing, food, medical care, counseling, and education.
-We walk alongside survivors until they are fully restored.
+situations of violence.
+Rescuing and restoring those trapped: IJM finds the children and families who have been victims of of violence, forced labor or sex trafficking.
+Local police are then assisted in rescue operations and help meet the urgent needs of the victims, including victims, such as safe shelter, food, medical care, Counseling and education.
+IJM accompanies these survivors until they are fully rehabilitated.

-Bring criminals to justice: We make sure criminals cannot continue to harm vulnerable children, women and men.
-We do this by working with local law enforcement in investigating, arresting and charging slave owners with crimes.
-Then our lawyers and partners continue to fight in courtrooms until those slave owners are put behind bars.
+Bringing Criminals to Justice: IJM ensures that criminals cannot continue to harm vulnerable children, women and men cannot continue to harm them.
+They do this by working closely with local local law enforcement to investigate, arrest and charge offenders for their crimes.
+Investigate, arrest, and charge them.
+Then, IJM attorneys and partners continue to fight in courtrooms until these people are behind bars.

-Cybersex trafficking is a type of sex trafficking that was unimaginable before the digital age.
-Suddenly, children are exposed to a global web of predators.
+OSEC - which stands for "Online Sexual Exploitation of Children" and is one of the newest, perfidious types of sex trafficking that was unimaginable before the digital age.
+Suddenly, children are exposed to a global network of pedo-criminals.

-Cybersex trafficking is the live-streaming sexual exploitation of children viewed over the internet.
-Pedocriminals and predators anywhere in the world can now search online and wire a secure payment to an adult who sets up the show.
-Boys and girls—some under 2 years old—are abused or forced to perform sex acts in front of a webcam.
+streamed.
+Pedocriminals around the world can search online at any moment and make a secure payment to an adult perpetrator in another country who is organizing the "sex-Show."
+Boys and girls - some under 2 years young - are abused or forced to perform sexual acts in front of a webcam.
 The more abusive the show, the more the customer pays.
-Unlike bars or brothels with a permanent address, cybersex trafficking victims can be moved to and abused in any location with an internet connection and a webcam, or just a mobile phone.
-Cybersex trafficking has become a terrifying cottage industry with high profit margins.
+Unlike bars or brothels with a permanent